-Welcome to the fan calculator - cfm calculator; here we will help you calculate mass flow rate and CFM of a given fan.
-We will introduce you to the mass flow rate equation and explain what is CFM and what CFM stands for (hint: Cubit Feet per Minute).
-We made sure that no fan feels excluded, from the humble battery power fan to ceiling fans including, of course, outdoor fans and many more.
-We will talk about why fans are useful, what kinds of fans are there, and where could you expect to find them.
+Welcome to the fan calculator - CFM calculator; here, we will help you to calculate the mass flow rate and CFM of a given fan.
+We will introduce you to the mass flow rate equation and explain what CFM is and what the abbreviation CFM stands for (hint: Cubit Feet per Minute).
+We made sure that no fan feels excluded, whether it's the humble battery power fan, ceiling fan, or outdoor fan.
+We will talk about why fans are useful, what kinds of fans there are, and where you can expect to find them.
 As a bonus, we have also included some fan facts that we think will allow you to have fun playing with fans.

-What is a fan and how it works
+What is a fan and how does it work?

 Because fans move air and help circulate it, they also support getting a uniform temperature within a confined space, like a room.
 There are many types of fans.
-From the personal USB fan, that you can attach to your computer, to the ceiling fans that you can find in big rooms, or even those huge fans in ventilation systems designed to cool and move air for entire buildings.
+From the personal USB fan you can attach to your computer to the ceiling fans you can find in big rooms or even those huge fans in ventilation systems designed to cool and move air for entire buildings.
 Fans can take many sizes and also forms.

 On the different types of fans

 Regarding what types of fans we expect to find in each place, we should start with the obvious: most fans exist in hot places and closed spaces.
-For ventilation purposes, fans tend to be ugly, big, but powerful, and optimized for performance rather than silence.
+For ventilation purposes, fans tend to be ugly and big but powerful and optimized for performance rather than silence.
 Because they are generally hidden they barely ever serve any aesthetic purpose.
-On the other hand, ceiling fans tend to be quiet since, apart from the obvious function of moving air, they should not disturb people having conversations under it.
-Finally they should, at the very least, not detract from the appearance of the room they are located in.
+On the other hand, ceiling fans tend to be quiet since, apart from the obvious function of moving air, they should not disturb people having conversations under them.
+Finally, they should, at the very least, not detract from the appearance of the room they are located in.

 We also have bathroom fans which could fall into the ventilation category since bathroom fans are barely ever meant to be seen.
-The best known are outdoor fans and standing fans like the ones you would pull out on a hot summer day in hope for some refreshing breeze.
-They strike a balance between mass flow rate (don't fret, we will explain later what is it) and noise.
-They are also available in a wide variety of designs, sizes and prices.
-Here we can include computer fans easily, both, the fans used to cool it, and the USB or battery powered fans that cool you.
+The best known are outdoor and standing fans like the ones you would pull out on a hot summer day in the hope of a refreshing breeze.
+They strike a balance between mass flow rate (don't fret, we will explain later what it is) and noise.
+They are also available in a wide variety of designs, sizes, and prices.
+Here we can include computer fans easily, both the fans used to cool it and the USB or battery-powered fans that cool you.

-The last type of fans that you can find are sports fans, but those are not very efficient at moving air and make a lot of noise.
-Hereafter we shall not discuss such type of fans.
+The last type of fans you can find are sports fans, but those are not very efficient at moving air and make a lot of noise.
+Hereafter we shall not discuss those types of fans.

 Specifications of a fan